mielnic/mateapp-timesheet/spd.md

 ### Management Module ###

-The management menu, available to users with supervisor and administrator priviledges, is divided into frour sections:
+The management menu, available to users with supervisor and administrator privileges, is divided into four sections:

-1. **Resources:** The option will list a table with the summarized allocated and unallocated time for each resource in the period defined in the date filtering dropdown.
-Allocated time is calculated with the relevant timesheets.
-Unallocated time is calculated with the Monthly Target defined in the user profile.
-If the displayed period is starts befor the resoruce join date, unallocated time for that user is going to be calculated from that point in time.
+1. **Resources:** This option presents a table listing summarized allocated and unallocated time for each resource in the period defined by the date filtering dropdown.
+Allocated time is calculated using relevant timesheets, while unallocated time is derived from the Monthly Target specified in the user profile.
+If the displayed period starts before the resource's join date, unallocated time for that user is calculated from that point onward.
+A button in the table header allows logging of timesheets for any user.
+The individual user view can be accessed from the table.
+User profiles are not editable in this view; only the administration section permits such changes.
+Additionally, alongside user details, another table summarizes the projects the user has been involved in within the selected date range.

+2. **Projects:**  This option displays active projects with summarized allocated time from all users.
+Inactive (thus completed) projects are omitted to ensure clarity.
+However, a special keyword, **@inactive**, can be used as a search term to list them.
+New projects can be created using the button in the table header.
+The individual project view is accessible through the table.
+It provides relevant project information, project notes with quick edit capabilities, and a table summarizing resource allocated time for the chosen date range.
+Full edit and delete options are available from this view, with the delete option enabled only if there are no associated timesheets.

+3. **Customers:** This option lists all customers and includes a search form as well as a create button in the table header.
+The individual customer view, accessible via the table, displays customer information and a calculated value termed **Customer Balance**.
+Customer balance represents the sum of outcomes from all customer projects by comparing project budgets with actual timesheets allocated to the projects.
+It considers only finished (inactive) projects or recurring projects up to the previous full month period.
+A table also showcases this and other information summarized by project.
+In this case, both inactive and active projects are displayed.

+4. **Timesheets:** This view contains all registered (and not deleted) individual or team timesheets.
+It provides options to search, filter, access each record's view, edit, and eventually delete.

 ## Platform ##